Owez/odoc/README.md

 ### Formatting

 I want to use markdown for productivity when creating essays which have to be exported to docx.
-I also want these exported docx files to looks as professional and as generally well-presented as possible.
+I also want these exported docx files to look as professional and as well-presented as possible.
 The format is docx for two main reasons:

 1. They're required for what I'm doing
 2. They're very well-supported for format conversions (e.g. PDF, EPUB)